AdguardTeam/KnowledgeBase/docs/adguard-for-windows/features/features.md

 ## Extensions

-Here you’ll how to use AdGuard as a user script manager to extend the functionality of websites.
+Here you’ll how to use AdGuard as a userscript manager to extend the functionality of websites.
 You can add your own scripts as well as manage existing ones.

 [Extensions](/adguard-for-windows/features/extensions/)